 All of the fields within this group pertain to the Network Interface Card (NIC) from which the selected camera (as identified by the MAC field of the Camera group) is subtended.

-It is the MAC address assigned to the NIC at time of manufacture.
+This is the MAC address assigned to the NIC at time of manufacture.

 IP Address – The IP address being used by the NIC.